sagemath/trac_to_gh/Issue 5171.md

 # Issue 5171: Bugs in the Graph constructor when input an adjacency matrix.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5171

 Original creator: was